 Prerequisites: admission to graduate program.
+Taught: Variable, check with department

 This course provides you with opportunities and strategies to review and evaluate materials (textbooks and supplementary materials) used in teaching ESL.
 We consider practical ways of adapting texts and materials for different purposes and different kinds of learners.